sporyon/dotnix-infra/README.md

     passwd

-4. in case you dont know the IP ip addr
+4. in case you dont know the IP

+    ip addr

 This will show the IP adress assigned to your network interfaces including the IP of the installer.

-5. Since our machine doesnt come with an operating system we will use Kexec to load a new kernel from the currently running kernel in the rescue shell.
+5. Since our machine doesnt come with an operating system we will use kexec to load a new kernel from the currently running kernel in the rescue shell.
 After running kexec the NixOS installer exists in the memory.

     curl -L https://github.com/nix-community/nixos-images/releases/download/nixos-unstable/nixos-kexec-installer-noninteractive-x86_64-linux.tar.gz | tar -xzf- -C /root